 The revised proposal includes a phase out of free allocation by 2035 as a carbon border adjustment mechanism (CBAM) is gradually introduced (European Commission 2021).
-However, to meet the climate targets in the industry, we need investments in climate protection measures and in new installations as soon as possible.
+However, to meet the climate targets in the industry, we need investments in climate protection measures as soon as possible.
 The end of free allocation by 2035 is too late.